tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

   The inventory in the WAPT console

-The central inventory allows to filter hosts by their components, software or any other searchable argument.
+The central inventory allows you to filter hosts by their components, software or any other searchable argument.

 Information feedback